 However, medical errors can cause injuries, medical complications, and illnesses.
 In severe cases, patients can die from a healthcare professional’s negligence.
 When a doctor or other healthcare professional makes an unreasonable mistake in the diagnosis or treatment of a patient, the patient suffers the consequences.
 Medical providers and facilities should be liable for the resulting expenses.

-At the Law Offices of David L. Powell, our Sallisaw, OK, medical malpractice lawyers understand how traumatic it is to discover that your physician’s mistake caused your injury.
+At the Powell & Rose Law Firm, PLLC, our Sallisaw, OK, medical malpractice lawyers understand how traumatic it is to discover that your physician’s mistake caused your injury.
 Medical errors can interfere with a person’s quality of life and everyday routine.
 Even if the physical wounds heal, the psychological damage can last for months or years.
 It’s upsetting to know that someone you trusted behaved so carelessly.

 You do not have to pursue legal action alone.
 We will aggressively seek the maximum compensation you are entitled to for your injury.
 We believe in fighting for the rights of our clients no matter what.
 You can depend on us to create a personalized strategy to match your needs and try to reach the best possible outcome in your case.
 When you hire us, we will remain by your side until the end.

-For a free case evaluation to learn more about what the personal injury lawyers of the Law Offices of David L. Powell can do for you, call 479-222-6773 today.
+For a free case evaluation to learn more about what the personal injury lawyers of the Powell & Rose Law Firm, PLLC can do for you, call 479-222-6773 today.